UCAS Medicine Application Guide 2025

 It is also important to note that if you are successful in securing an interview at one or more medical schools, part of your interview will focus on the work experience you have undertaken.
 Read more in our work experience guide, which gives information on the different areas you could consider when arranging work experience placements.

-4. Medical Admissions Tests – UCAT or BMAT
+4. Medical Admissions Tests – UCAT

 5. UCAS Personal Statement